nlohmann/std_json/proposal.md

 *Remarks:* Insertion into itself is forbidden.

-*Remarks:* Elements which the specified range `[first, last)` is referring to, must not necesserily be JSON values themselfs, but `basic_json` objects must be constructible from them.

 *Throws:*
 - `std::domain_error` if the JSON value which the member function is called upon, is not of type `value_t::array`.